 Where we process personal data in connection with the provision of legal services, we keep the data for 10 years from the date the matter is closed.

-Where we process personal data to comply with our legal obligations (for example, "know-your-client" information processed for anti-money laundering purposes), we will retain this for as long as the client has open matters, and for 10 years from the date the last matter is closed.
+Where we process personal data to comply with our legal obligations (for example, "know-your-client" information processed for anti-money laundering purposes), we will retain the data for as long as the client has open matters, and for 10 years from the date the last matter is closed.

 Changes to our Privacy Notice

-Any changes we may make to our Notice in the future will be posted on this page and, where appropriate, notified to you by e-mail.
+Any changes we may make to our Notice in the future will be posted on this page and/or, where required by law or regulation, notified to you by e-mail.

 Cookies and Similar Technologies